How Niksen - the art of doing nothing - could be the perfect way to switch off from the world

 All the while, you've not ticked anything you actually planned off your to-do list, and you've slid in to bed exhausted by all the things waiting for your attention tomorrow.

-And it’s having a huge effect on our wellbeing.
+It's also having a huge effect on our wellbeing.
 For the first time, burn-out (a state of exhaustion caused by stress), has been recognised as an official medical condition, and anxiety is at an all time high, with Anxiety UK reporting that one in six adults suffered with anxiety and/or depressive disorders in any given week.

-And it means that sometimes, admitting to doing nothing can feel ever-so-slightly rebellious – or shameful and embarrassing even.
-If we dare take a moment to just ‘be’, it’s as though we’ve been conditioned to feel guilty, or lazy.
-But that’s where the Dutch concept of Niksen comes in – the newest wellness trend that could help us to actually switch off.
+And it means that sometimes, admitting to doing nothing can feel ever-so-slightly rebellious - or shameful and embarrassing even.
+If we dare take a moment to just 'be', it's as though we've been conditioned to feel guilty, or lazy.
+But that's where the Dutch concept of Niksen comes in -the newest wellness trend that could help us to actually switch off.

 What is Niksen - the art of doing nothing?